mackelab/lfi-experiments/snpec/notebooks_apt/README.md

 ## SNL results

 The relevant SNL fork is found [here](https://github.com/mnonnenm/snl).
 See [here](https://github.com/gpapamak/snl/blob/master/README.md) for general usage of the package.
-All SNL results require a Python 2 environment!
+SNL requires a Python 2 environment!

 For the results of the APT submission, the main.py file used to run the experiments was [modified](https://github.com/mnonnenm/snl/blob/master/main.py#L50) to pass a user-controlled seed to the experiment runner.
 Use for instance as in